Hong Kong Apostasy

 I’ve Seen the Future

-We must harbor no illusions about this business of there being ‘no change for ﬁfty years’ [after the Communist takeover of Hong Kong].
+We must harbor no illusions about this business of there being ‘no change for ﬁfty years’ [after the Communist takeover of Hong Kong in 1997].
 Anyone who can leave has to get out of here.
 Those who can’t have to prepare themselves psychologically for Communist rule.
 You can’t rebel, you can’t start a revolution, and you can’t be independent.
 The people of Hong Kong will pay the price for their apathy toward [the drafting of] the Basic Law.
 No one even tried to make their feelings known to the British prime minister when she came here; it’s as though the great cause of national unity were more important than anything else.
 But it’s possible to oppose Communist rule; I don’t have much sympathy for those who won’t even try.
 What could Peking possibly do if just 500,000 of Hong Kong’s ﬁve million people took to the streets, boycotted classes, and called a general strike to oppose the return of Hong Kong to China?
 With the Basic Law, the Communists have already managed to negate the ‘Sino-British Joint Declaration’; they’re taking over step by step….

 What’s happening to Hong Kong is exactly like what happened to Tibet when it signed the ‘Agreement on Measures for the Peaceful Liberation of Tibet’ [under duress on 23 May 1951].
 The Communists say the nicest possible things and then act in the most reprehensible manner.
 This has always been the way of the Communist Party.